straubt1/tfx/site/docs/commands/workspace_stateversion.md

 # Workspace State Version Commands

-Managing Workspace State Files (State Versions) in a Workspace.
+Managing Workspace State Versions (State Files).

 !!! note ""
     All commands below can be used with a `sv` alias.

+!!! note ""
+    Deleting a State Version is not possible at this time.

 ## `tfx workspace state-version list`